WICG/first-party-sets/README.md

 -  Legal or logic conflicts between different use policies accepted by the user and applied to the same Set.
 Where such conflicts exist the transparency of the solution will enable this to be identified and the data controller(s) informed.
+-  Consideration of legal frameworks other than GDPR.
+Once a proposal that meets GDPR has been achieved other legal frameworks can be overlaid.
+-  Solving the proof of legal domain ownership problem.
+The proposal provides multiple options that improve the current situation and provides the flexibility for future solutions to be included.
+For example; if a government were to issue digital certificates providing proof of ownership then these could be incorporated.
+Section [Establishing Ownership](#establishing-ownership) provides more background on this issue.

 The following issues are not considered in this proposal.